 Let’s say you’re a loyal customer of the “Vivan los Tacos” restaurant.
 If someone asks you why you always like to go there, you might say is because they have the greatest tacos in the entire city.
 However, you don’t like their customer service, perhaps because the waiters are rude or because they take too long preparing the food.

 This means your customer experience is bad in a precise moment of your journey as a customer.
-What will happen when you get fed up with such a bad experience every single time you go?
+What will happen when you get fed up with such a bad customer experience every single time you go?
 You might consider reviewing other alternatives (their competition) and end the lifecycle of your customer journey for good with “Vivan los Tacos” Restaurant.